 Third place prize – An Arduino set

 Winning videos will be shared on Technion’s social media.

 Watch tips on building a Rube Goldberg Machine by Prof. Alon Wolf from the faculty of Mechanical Engineering.

 Rules and Guidelines:

 A team consists of at least three students enrolled in the same day school.
-Students can be in different grades, however the team must be all high school students (grades 9-12).
-A teacher can serve as an advisor to the project, but all decision making and building should be done by the students.
+Students can be in different grades, however, the team must be all high school students (grades 9-12).
+A teacher can serve as an advisor to the project, but all decision making and the building should be done by the students.
 Students can either work on the machine at school or at home.

 Mechanical: The machine is a Rube Goldberg Machine and should be composed of every-day, recyclable materials.